Jorge-D-Robles/projects/enroller/README.md

 ## Assumptions and limitations

-This script assumes that the user has a CUNYFirst account and knows their login credentials.
+This script assumes that the user has a QC account and knows their login credentials.
 The script uses hardcoded CSS selectors and XPaths to locate elements on the page, so if the website's structure changes, the script may break.
 The script currently selects the 2023 Fall term by executing a JavaScript function.
 If the term or function changes, the script may need to be updated.
 Delays (using time.sleep()) have been added throughout the script to account for loading times.
 However, these delays may not be sufficient for slower internet connections, and the script may need to be adjusted accordingly.

 ## Usage

-1. Add your desired schedule to the first favorite slot on CUNYFirst's Schedule Builder before running the script.
+1. Add your desired schedule to the first favorite slot on Schedule Builder before running the script.
 The script will attempt to match your current schedule with this favorite schedule and enroll or swap the classes that don't match as they open up.
 2. Install the required dependencies: `pip install selenium webdriver-manager twilio requests`
 3. Run the script: `python3 enroller.py`
 4. Enter your CUNYFirst login credentials and the delay between schedule checks when prompted.